 Problem : Users feel exhausted when required to log every transaction manually.
 This leads to inconsistent usage and eventual abandonment of the app.

-Design : Add an image reader feature and apply AI-based categorization to automatically sort expenses.
+Design Response : Add an image reader feature and apply AI-based categorization to automatically sort expenses.
 Users only need minimal confirmation, reducing effort while maintaining records.

 Add Context Beyond Numbers